epi052/feroxfuzz/README.md

 If using the source, the example can be run from the `feroxfuzz/` directory using the following command:

-> note: unless you have a webserver running on your machine @ port 8000, you'll need to change th target passed in `Request::from_url`
+> note: unless you have a webserver running on your machine @ port 8000, you'll need to change the target passed in `Request::from_url`

 ```
 cargo run --example async-simple